Shubhamgujar790/CodeX-Food-Beverage-Analysis/README.md

   - 45% favor purchasing from supermarkets, while 25% opt for online channels.

 - **Health-Conscious Choices:**
   - Consumers express a desire for healthier options, emphasizing preferences for reduced sugar and natural ingredients.

+  - **Practical Steps to Take:**

+- **Friends with Online Stars:**
+  - Team up with online stars to make online ads and expand business horizon.

+- **Go Natural with the Drink:**
+  - Make our drink better by adding natural ingredients like green tea extract vitamin B that people like.

+- **Smart Prices for Big and Small Cities:**
+  - Decide the prices in a smart way, making sure it's good for both big cities and smaller ones.

+- **Pick the Prettiest Package:**
+  - Try out different looks for our product packaging to see which one people like the most.

+- **Best Buddies with Supermarkets:**
+  - Work closely with supermarkets so more people can see and buy our drinks easily.